 NOTES FOR EDITORS

 1. The TPS is a free service for consumers enabling them to opt-out of receiving unsolicited live sales or marketing calls.
 Ofcom has a duty to keep and maintain this register, which is provided on its behalf by Telephone Preference Service Ltd in the form of the TPS.
+From 31 December 2016, responsibility for the TPS register transferred to the ICO.

 2. For the research, Ipsos MORI ran a randomised control trial to determine the effectiveness of the TPS.
 782 participants kept a record of calls received during two four-week periods (November 2013 and March 2014).
 After the first period, half of the participants were unknowingly signed up for TPS.
 All participants gave permission to have their telephone number added to the TPS register during the trial, but they were not told whether they had actually been registered or not until the end of the trial.
 Full details on the research methodology are available in the research report.